boomty/UtilityExpansion/README.md

-Utility Expansions
+Utility Expansion
-#Weapons and Tools Mod

-A mod aimed at adding 3D weapons and armor using geckolib.
+Mod aimed at adding 3D swords, armors, and tools into the game using [Geckolib](https://geckolib.com/)
-Also made by 2 people who have never seen Java before (The code is bad)